- How loud is too loud for your baby?

 Any headphone noise louder than 110 decibels has an effect of stripping the insulation tissue from the nerve fibers responsible for carrying signals from the hearing system to the brain.
 The loss of this protective coating (called myelin) disrupts the electrical nerve signaling pattern.

-The exactly same process, albeit this time due to attack from the immune system to the insulation tissue of the nerves damages them, specifically those located in the brain and leads to multiple sclerosis.
+The exact same process, albeit this time due to attack from the immune system to the insulation tissue of the nerves damages them, specifically those located in the brain and leads to multiple sclerosis.

 It’s been known for a long time that intensive noises can cause temporary hearing loss (known as ringing in the ears, or tinnitus) and even permanent hearing loss.
 It’s for the first time that neurologists have been able to identify the exact cause of damage to the nerve cells and how that process results in negative consequences regarding the hearing mechanism of the human body.